oweb36/mws-docs/Characters/Air Conditioners/AngelSaph.md

 ### [DeltaCXG](VXU.md#DeltaCXG)

 DeltaCXG on several occasions has hit AngelSaph on the back of his head/body.
 This has resulted in his halo breaking on the impacted section.
 He does this to him way too often for safety's sake.
+DeltaCXG enjoys AngelSaph's pain, which is technically child abuse.

+DeltaCXG is not interested in harming AngelSaph emotionally and making him in pain that way, but enjoys causing him physical pain.
+DeltaCXG on some of these occasions has hurt AngelSaph so hard that his body actually managed to crack a little bit, and bleed.

 [MXU](VXU.md#MXU) has intervened on several of these incidents, with some being successful and some failing.